Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 A roar of applause, cheers, and whistles swelled up from the crowd and Blynn yanked on Hyren’s arm, tearing his gaze away from their owner.
 “Look, Hyren!” she gasped.
 “Noil dancers!
 The best part of the parade!”

 The hollow thud of a drum kept the beat for a line of Neopets collectively wearing a long, stylised Noil puppet.
 The puppet’s bright red, gold, and white fabric fluttered sinuously as the dancers wove and bobbed in practised synchronisation, tracing a meandering path of loops and curves down the street.
-Occasionally they stopped in front of the spectators and the performer manning the puppet’s enormous head would make the Noil snap its wooden jaws open and shut, shaking its great mane playfully before moving on.
+Occasionally they stopped in front of the spectators and the performer in the puppet’s enormous head would make the Noil snap its wooden jaws open and shut, shaking its great mane playfully before moving on.

-“Man, it must be so fun to be one of those dancers!”
-Blynn said.
+“Man, it must be so fun to be one of those dancers,” Blynn said.
 She jumped up and waved her arms at them.
 “Hey, over here!”

 No comments: